-Devastated by the departing Indonesian military, and the militias it sponsored, the country had a very troubled birth in May 2002 when it finally became fully independent.
+Devastated by the Indonesian military, and the militias it sponsored, when they departed.
+The country had a very troubled birth in May 2002 when it finally became fully independent.

 A quick look at the map and a basic understanding of the Indonesian Throughflow is enough to tell you that the north coast of Timor Leste has significant potential for some great scuba diving.